 The aging population in the United States is increasing at a rapid rate.
-This is due to the baby boomers reaching their golden years and living longer than previous generations.
-However, eventually time begins to catch up with these individuals, and they reach the point where they are no longer able to provide complete care alone.
+This is due to baby boomers reaching their golden years.
+They are living longer than previous generations.
+However, eventually time begins to catch up with these individuals.
+They reach the point where they are no longer able to provide complete care alone.
 It is when they reach this point they may consider nursing care in home.

-It does not matter how sick or impaired a person may become; they usually do not want to leave their home in order to receive necessary care, or move into a nursing home.
+It does not matter how sick or impaired a person may become; they usually do not want to leave their home in order to receive necessary care.
 They will decide to continue living in the home until they have a major accident that will leave them dependent on others for assistance.
 These types of situations have always had a sad outcome, until now.
 Nursing care in home has become one of the most popular trends in the elder healthcare industry.

 Nursing Homes and Assisted Living Facilities

 There are numerous skilled care nursing facilities in almost every community in the country.
 However, most families elect not to move their elderly loved ones into these facilities.
 In fact, a lot of this is due to past horror stories of abuse and neglect in nursing homes.
 Unfortunately, there have been cases of Alzheimer’s patients walking away from facilities and employees stealing from residents.

 It has also been well documented that the risk of seniors developing depression increases when they are not around family and friends in familiar surroundings.

 The bad reputations have led to more families looking for alternatives for elder care, one alternative being nursing care in home.

 Those who are in charge of inspecting these facilities are responsible to making sure everything is reported, documented and the appropriate actions are taken.
 Unfortunately, this does not always happen.
 Many inspectors fail to mention or address numerous medical issues.
 Issues such as bedsores, malnutrition, filth and prescription medication abuse often go unreported.
 As these stories become more common, families are left in the position of finding a safe and comfortable alternative for their loved ones.